aosabook/500lines/template-engine/chapter.md

 In the template engine code, we've split it out this way so that we only do the first step once, no matter how many times we do the second step.
 This saves us a small amount of time, because we avoid the time to look up the append attribute.

-This is an example of a micro-optimization, which is only worth it if the code in question will be executed many many times, as the core of our templates will be.
+This is an example of a micro-optimization: an unusual coding technique that is used to gain tiny improvements in speed.
+They can be less readable, or more confusing, so they are only justified for code that is shown to be a performance bottleneck.
+Developers will disagree on how much micro-optimization is justified, and some beginners will overdo it.
+The optimizations here were added after timing experiments showed that they improved the speed, if only a little bit.
+Micro-optimizations can be instructive, as they make use of some exotic aspects of Python, but don't over-use them in your own code.

-The shortcut for `str` is also a micro-optimization: looking up the value of a local variable is faster than looking up the value of a global variable.
-We're used to thinking of `str` as being a builtin that is always available, which it is, but we still have to look up the name `str` each time it is used.
+The shortcut for `str` is also a micro-optimization.
+Python looks up the values of names in a number of nested scopes: local to the current function, then in the module-level globals, then in the builtins.
+Looking up the value of a local variable is faster than looking up the value of a global variable.
+We're used to thinking of `str` as being a builtin that is always available, which it is, but we still have to look up the name `str` each time it is used, which means examining those other scopes.
 Putting it in a local saves us another small slice of time.

 With those preliminaries out of the way, we're ready for the Python lines created from our particular template.
 Strings will be added to the result list